-We've already talked about color, so it's worth mentioning contrast.
+We've already talked about color, so it's worth mentioning the contrast.

 Make sure the color of the button contrasts with the rest of the elements.
 Not only the color is important here, but also the immediate surroundings of the button.

-The term "white space" is worth considering here.
+Here it is worth considering the term "white space".
 If the contents are concentrated close to each other, such areas do not have enough breath, and everything shrinks.
 So the button doesn't contrast properly as everything blends together.

-Also, while taking care of the contrast, pay attention not only to the colors, but also to the nearby elements of the button.
+In addition, taking care of the contrast, pay attention not only to the colors, but also to the nearest elements of the button.

-In order to respond to a call to action, you must first notice it.
-It all comes down to the element's appearance and position.
+To respond to a call to action, you must first notice it.
+It all comes down to the appearance and position of the element.

-The best way to do this is to use a heat map that shows where users most often look or point their mouse cursor.
+The best way to do this is to use a heatmap that will show where users most often look or move their mouse cursor.
 Otherwise, you should rely on intuition.
-Here are some tried and tested places to place a call to action.
+Here are some proven places to place a call to action.

-- After every blog post or even in the middle of the content.
+- After every blog post or even in the middle of content.

 - In the sidebar on the page, if used.